 Employers have long known that HIV/AIDS is a major public health issue that heavily impacts people in their most productive employment years.
-Fortunately, HIV/AIDS no longer has to be a death sentence, as 68% of adults and 53% of children with HIV are receiving lifelong antiretroviral therapies (ART).1 However, more work needs to be done to ensure that everyone has access to effective treatments.
+Fortunately, HIV/AIDS no longer has to be a death sentence, as 73% of adults and 54% of children with HIV are receiving lifelong antiretroviral therapies (ART) (Figure 1).1 However, more work needs to be done to ensure that everyone has access to effective treatments.

 The numbers tell the story:

-- 38 million people are living with HIV globally;
+- 38 million people are living with HIV globally (Figure 2);

 - The vast majority of those newly infected are in their prime working years (15 – 49 years old).1

-As awareness of equity, diversity and inclusion (EDI) grows, it is important to recognize that HIV/AIDS impacts minority groups more severely (see Figure 1), as they may not have equitable access to treatment options.5 While the virus affects all sexual orientations, it has a deep impact on the LGBTQ+ population.6
+As awareness of diversity, equity and inclusion (DEI) grows, it is important to recognize that HIV/AIDS impacts minority groups more severely (see Figure 3), as they may not have equitable access to treatment options.4 While the virus affects all sexual orientations, it has a deep impact on the LGBTQ+ population.3,5

-In many countries around the world, there are barriers to having HIV/AIDS covered under medical insurance.
-This in turn impacts people’s ability to gain access to treatment and stigmatizes getting tested in the first place.
+In many countries around the world, there are barriers to having HIV/AIDS covered under medical insurance.6,7 This in turn impacts people’s ability to gain access to treatment and stigmatizes getting tested in the first place.6

 What Employers Can Do

-HIV/AIDS will continue to be a workforce priority for employers.
+HIV/AIDS continues to be a workforce priority for employers.
 They can do the following to not only promote health and well-being in their workforce, but also to be an influencer in the area of HIV/AIDS:

 - Promote testing as part of preventive care.